Postpartum depression: Criteria

 Postpartum depression in the DSM-5 is known as "depressive disorder with peripartum onset".
 Peripartum onset is defined as starting anytime during pregnancy or within the four weeks following delivery.
 There is no longer a distinction made between depressive episodes that occur during pregnancy or those that occur after delivery.
 Nevertheless, the majority of experts continue to diagnose postpartum depression as depression with onset anytime within the first year after delivery.

-The criteria required for the diagnosis of postpartum depression are the same as those required to make a diagnosis of non-childbirth related major depression or minor depression.
-The criteria include at least five of the following nine symptoms, within a two-week period:
+The criteria required for the diagnosis of postpartum depression are the same as those required to make a diagnosis of non-childbirth-related major depression or minor depression.
+The criteria include at least five of the following nine symptoms, within two weeks: